List of Reformed denominations: Italy

-It is an Italian historical Protestant denomination.
-After Protestant Reformation, the small church absorbed Calvinist theology - under the influence of Guillaume Farel- and became the Italian branch of the European Calvinist churches.
+This is an Italian historical Protestant denomination.
+After the Protestant Reformation, the small church absorbed Calvinist theology, under the influence of Guillaume Farel, and became the Italian branch of the European Calvinist churches.

-In 1975, the Waldensian Church (45,000 members circa, plus some 15,000 affiliates in Argentina and Uruguay) joined forces with the Italian Methodist Church (5,000) to form the Union of Methodist and Waldensian Churches.
-It is member of both the World Alliance of Reformed Churches and of the World Methodist Council, due to its nature of a united church.
+In 1975, the Waldensian Church (around 45,000 members, plus some 15,000 affiliates in Argentina and Uruguay) joined forces with the Italian Methodist Church (5,000) to form the Union of Methodist and Waldensian Churches.
+It is member of both the World Alliance of Reformed Churches and the World Methodist Council, due to its nature of a united church.